Do The Risks Of Ovarian And Borderline Ovarian Cancer Increase With IVF Treatment?

 Will the frequency of unwanted pregnancies and abortions really fall?
 Even though condoms have been made available at some clinics for free, having the contraception easily available didn’t mean it was used at all or used correctly.
 When one provides something for free, is as appreciated as when one has to pay an amount, no matter how small, to increase personal responsibility?

 At first glance, requiring insurance companies to pay for female contraception seems like a great idea but there is the issue of unintended consequences.
-Please share your thoughts on our Facebook page where we’ve started the discussion.
+Please share your thoughts on our Facebook pagewhere we've started the discussion.
 We’d love to hear from you!

 What to Say & What Not to Say to the Infertile Patient